AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

   {
     "Id": "TracerUnit_101",
     "Name": "TracerOnRoof",
-    "Description": "This is Asset which represents a tracer.", "Metadata": [
+    "Description": "This is an Asset which represents a tracer.", "Metadata": [
       {
         "Id": "Tracer_1234",